It is important that you find the right celebrant to be alongside you as you prepare for the funeral of your loved one, and on the day itself.

 A big part of what I do as we prepare for the ceremony, and during the service itself, is to provide an emotionally supportive presence.

+The role of funeral celebrant called to me because I know from personal experience that endings are important.
 A thoughtfully written service, conducted with clear intention and kindness can make the world of difference to our experience of death and grief.

 It can’t change what has happened, and it still might be one of the saddest things we do.